FeynmanAiverson/Boltzmann.jl/README.md

 Restricted Boltzmann machines and deep belief networks in Julia.
-This particular package is a fork of [dfdx/Boltzmann.jl](https://github.com/dfdx/Boltzmann.jl) with modificaitons made by the SPHINX Team @ ENS Paris.
+This particular package is a fork of [dfdx/Boltzmann.jl](https://github.com/dfdx/Boltzmann.jl) with modifications made by the SPHINX Team @ ENS Paris.

 Installation